 - Now connect your phone to PC using the USB cable.

 - Open the ADB folder which you’ve just downloaded.
-Now press and hold shift button + right mouse key simultaneously on an empty space in that folder.
+Now press and hold the shift button + right mouse key simultaneously on a space in that folder.
 Refer the image:

 - As soon as you click on it, a black colored command prompt window will appear.